enzifiri/kriptodostu/README.md

 ## Who I Am

 I met Cryptocurrencies 4 years ago, I’ve been doing Cryptocurrency and Blockchain research full time for 2 years.<br>
 I used to be a creator who made videos about cryptocurrencies.
-I was also running the Crypto community (About 8 Months)<br>
+I was also managing the Crypto community (About 8 Months)<br>
 I aim to improve myself in all areas of Blockchain.<br>
 That's why I've been to various conferences;<br><br>
 Gulf Blockchain Week UAE/Dubai<br>